rossrobino/drab/.changeset/loose-towns-know.md

 }

-// for example, if only the lifecycle and trigger features are needed class LifecycleAndTriggerOnly extends Lifecycle(Trigger()) {
+// for example, if only the lifecycle and trigger features are needed
+// just extends the mixins that are required class LifecycleAndTriggerOnly extends Lifecycle(Trigger()) {
 	// ...
 }